DanielSochor/Maps-Weather-Together/README.md

 5.)
 You will be provided with local weather, destination weather, a mapped route between both locations, and a set of directions that provide the fastest route via your chosen method of transportation.

 API's used:
-1.) openweathermap.org
+1.)
+Open Weather
-2.) geocoder.api.here.com
+2.)
+Here Geocoder
 3.)
+Here Public Transit Routing
 4.)
+Here Driving Routing

 Other Technologies:
 1.)
 Materialize CSS library
 2.)
 Firebase

 Project Requirements Checklist:

-•Must use at least two APIs
--Complete! (four used)

-•Must use AJAX to pull data
--Complete!

-•Must utilize at least one new library or technology that we haven’t discussed -Complete!
-(Materialize CSS Framework, Geocoding)

-•Must have a polished frontend / UI
--Complete!

-•Must meet good quality coding standards (indentation, scoping, naming) -Complete!

-•Must NOT use alerts, confirms, or prompts (look into modals!)
--Complete!

-•Must have some sort of repeating element (table, columns, etc) Complete!
-(Directions table, Weather table)

-•Must use Bootstrap or Alternative CSS Framework -Complete!
-(Materialize)

-•Must be Deployed (Github Pages)
--Complete!

-•Must have User Input Validation
--Complete!
-(Current location and destination inputs)
+•Includes 4 APIs
+•Includes multiple dependent AJAX calls
+•Utilized the Materialize CSS Framework
+•Includes a polished front end aided by Adobe Colorwheel •Includes good quality coding standards including separated JavaScript files and very limited use of global scope •Doesn’t utilize alerts, confirms, or prompts
+•The directions and weather both utilized repeating elements •Uses Materialize as an alternative CSS framework
+•Is deployed on Github pages
+•Includes user input validation for the current and destination inputs •Stores the number of API calls on firebase

-Contributors: Zachary Johnson, Clark Alms, Michael Gluszek, Daniel Socher.
+Project contributors include: Zachary Johnson, Clark Alms, Michael Gluszek, Daniel Sochor.
+Future releases of this app may include more transportation modes and the generation of a custom Spotify playlist which matches the length of your journey.